it-at-m/opensource.muenchen.de/improve.md

 ### Open Core

-The open-core model is a business model for financing commercially produced open-source software.
+The open core model is a business model for financing commercially produced open source software.
-Here, a "core functionality" or functionally limited version of the software product is offered as free and open source software, while commercial versions or add-ons are available as proprietary software.
+A "core functionality" or feature-limited version of the software product is offered as free and open source software, while commercial versions or add-ons are available as proprietary software.

-As the city of Munich, we use this model to test software faster and promote the FOSS ecosystem.
+The City of Munich uses this model to test software more quickly and promote the FOSS ecosystem.
-By being independent from a single vendor, we avoid financial dependencies and can run the software independently.
+By being independent of a single manufacturer, we avoid financial dependencies and can operate the software independently.

 <TagTile
 :available-tags="['opencore']"